anoma/geb/README.md

 <a id="x-28GEB-DOCS-2FDOCS-3A-40IDIOMS-20MGL-PAX-3ASECTION-29"></a>
 ## 6 Project Idioms and Conventions

-The Geb Project in written in [Common Lisp](https://common-lisp.net/), which means the authors have a great choice in freedom in how the project is laid out and operates.
+The Geb Project is written in [Common Lisp](https://common-lisp.net/), which means the authors have a great choice in freedom in how the project is laid out and operates.
 In particular the style of [Common Lisp](https://common-lisp.net/) here